-Boris Johnson issues warning to Rishi Sunak over Brexit deal
+Boris Johnson ‘being a nuisance’ as he threatens to derail Rishi Sunak’s Brexit deal

 However, Mr Sunak would likely face a backlash from within his own ranks if he tries to get a deal over the line on the back of the opposition party’s support.

-Speaking at the Munich Security Conference, the Prime Minister appeared to play down the prospect of an imminent agreement.
+Speaking at the Munich Security Conference, the PM appeared to play down the prospect of an imminent agreement.

-“There are still challenges to work through.
-We have not resolved all these issues.

-But a joint statement with European Commission President Ursula von der Leyen, whom he met on the margins of the summit, offered a more upbeat assessment.
+But a joint statement with European Commission president Ursula von der Leyen, whom he met on the margins of the summit, offered a more upbeat assessment.

 The pair agreed there had been “very good progress to find solutions” and pledged to “remain in close contact over the coming days”, according to the readout.